Amourspirit/python_libre_pythonista_ext/README.md

 [![License](https://img.shields.io/badge/License-Apache2-blue.svg)](https://opensource.org/license/apache-2-0)

 LibrePythonista is an extension for LibreOffice Calc.
 The extension allows Interactive Python code to be run directly in a spreadsheet.
+LibrePythonista has its own PIP package manager to install additional Python packages.

 LibrePythonista is currently in beta and is subject to change based on feedback.